WithSecureLabs/cloud-wiki/docs/aws/services/RDS.md

 If you define a VPC where the instance tenancy is set to `dedicated` then the RDS instances created within said VPC are on single-tenant hypervisors - https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/USER_VPC.WorkingWithRDSInstanceinaVPC.html#Overview.RDSVPC.Create

-### Assessment Notes

-- Ensure that the database is being encrypted with KMS - This only applies to encryption at rest.
-    - In addition, check that snapshots are being encrypted by the service when created.
-- If encryption in transit is required database level controls will need to be enforced.
-- Ensure the "public access" tick box is not ticked - security groups may prevent it from functioning but in the vast majority of cases it should be disabled.
-- Security groups are used to control traffic in and out, restrict with the principal of least privilege.
-- Ensure that access to "Query Editor" is appropriately restricted (Aurora only).

 ### Operational Notes